THE NECESSARY EQUIPMENT

 11. SEW THE TRIANGLES

-Sew the bottom on each side (triangles).
+Sew the bottom of each side (triangles).

-Please note, the hole at the top of each triangle must go through all 3 layers of leather (see photo).
+Note that the hole at the top of each triangle must go through all 3 layers of leather (see photo).

-Sew piece P10 (large model) / P9 (small model) to the top of the tote bag.
+Sew piece P10 (large model) / P9 (small model) onto the top of the tote bag.
 Be careful to position the sides correctly so that the pocket is centered.
-Work the top edges of the bag.
-Sand with an abrasive sponge to even out the edge, then apply Tokonole or an edge finish.

 YOUR TOTE BAG IS FINISHED!